juan-morales/footprint-php/README.md

 This package was created in order to have a simple and small package, customizable, that could allow you to retrieve data while you execute your php scripts.

-# Documentation
+# Documentation (Work in progress)

 Please refer to the wiki section of the project to learn more about the package design, usage, and how to extend it.

 # Contributing to the project

-Even though I am working on this package in order to improe it, feel free to open issues, send pull requests, etc.
+Even though I am working on this package in order to improve it, feel free to open issues, send pull requests, creating new modules or enhancing the existing ones, etc.

+It is possible to create advance modules (like a live dashboard with websocket connection to update data on it, so get can hae a real-time dashboard, etc.), but for the first release of this package I wanted to keep it simple and functional.

+I am thinking about decouple the modules and put them in different repositories, but ... maybe version 2.

-All help is welcome.
+**All kind of help is welcome**

 # Autor